Master Gardener Program

 What is the Master Gardener Program?

-The Master Gardener program in Minnesota is an educational program designed to train volunteers to help other people in their communities with horticulture.
+The EMG program in Minnesota is an educational program designed to train volunteers to help other people in their communities with horticulture.
 The program was created in 1977 and is administered by the University of Minnesota Extension Service.
-Most counties in Minnesota have active Master Gardeners.
+Most counties in Minnesota have active EMG's.
 Volunteers receive professional training in home horticulture by university specialists in exchange for volunteer time.
 This training sets Master Gardeners apart from other home gardeners and allows them to be effective resources in their local communities.
-Working with local county Extension offices, Master Gardener activities benefit schools, community education programs, garden centers, farmer's markets, historical sites, and many other programs.
+Working with local county Extension offices, EMG activities benefit schools, community education programs, garden centers, farmer's markets, historical sites, and many other programs.

-To become a Master Gardener, you first must enroll and be accepted in your local county Extension program.
-Upon acceptance in your home county, you then take the Master Gardener Core Course (see below), taught in the winter.
+To become an EMG, you first must enroll and be accepted in your local county Extension program.
+Upon acceptance in your home county, you then take the Extension Master Gardener Core Course, taught in the winter/spring.

 Master Gardeners are required to volunteer 50 hours the first year and 25 hours annually thereafter.
 Active volunteers are also asked to participate in continuing education of 5-12 hours per year, depending on the county in which they volunteer.